Tutoring and Mentoring Appointments

 Nursing Workshops

-Upcoming Workshops These are interactive sessions; please be prepared to discuss!
+Upcoming Workshops - These are online interactive sessions; please be prepared to participate and discuss!

 For 1:1 assistance, please make an appointment using Navigate, email, or by calling 612-659-6140.